-Geothermal energy existed long before people gave it a name.
-There were hot springs or natural fumaroles; people used them to cook their food, take baths with hot water, heat houses, greenhouses, and stables.
+Geothermal energy existed long before (about 10000 years ago) people gave it a name.
+There were hot springs or natural fumaroles; people used them to cook food, baths with hot water, heat houses, greenhouses, and stables.
 The minerals contained in the hot springs were used for medical purposes.

 In the 19th Century, geothermal energy began to be used industrially with the technological advances of this time.